rollbar/rollbar.js/examples/browser_extension_v2/README.md

 # Chrome/Firefox/Edge Chromium Extension Example

-This example demonstrates initializing Rollbar both in the background extension and in the content script of a Chrome/Chromium or Firefox extension.
+This example demonstrates initializing Rollbar both in the background extension and in the content script of a Chrome/Chromium or Firefox manifest v2 extension.

 To load and run this demo: